|MOST RECENT FLOODING, 05/19. Water 150 feet from wall into backyard, to patio.|

 Southside of the completed two-million-dollar sumpland luxury home, 9500 SW 72 Court.
 Ten mansions are planned.
 This one features a 5-ft deep sump pit, a flooding hatchery side yard, stormwater from the elevated acreage above runs into it.
 There is no sewer outlet, you see the result (page top), and cesspool below.
 Plus, breaching the aquifer for drainage following three floods, and moat land — pictorial underneath.

 DEVELOPMENT IN PROGRESS: Notice fence in horse pasture above.
 Stables next it and the house were built on NW section of property on highest ground.
 Prior to 2008, fence had divided higher wetlands from lower sumpland.
-During the rainy season, horses were kept in stalls on higher terrain to keep their hooves from rotting.
+During the rainy season, horses were kept in stalls on higher terrain to prevent their hooves from rotting.

 The mansion under construction (summer, 2016) is built in the lower sumpland, atop marl soil.
 All the water from acres above rush into the mansion's southside yard.
 When the berm (s) top, the area floods.
 Otherwise stagnant water pools inside and remains for days.
 Marl soil, a defining wetland / sumpland feature, is not very permeable.
 A true positive drainage system at the lowest point, or anywhere, does not exist.